Luis López Rekarte: Club career

 Born in Mondragón, Basque Country, López Rekarte's first sport was track and field (with a personal best of 10.05 in the 100 metres).
-He made his professional debut in football with Deportivo Alavés amidst the massive financial difficulties the club endured, culminating with the relegation to the Segunda División B in 1983.
+He made his professional debut in football with Alavés amidst the massive financial difficulties the club endured, culminating with the relegation to the Segunda División B in 1983.
 Two years later, he signed with neighbouring Real Sociedad.

 Forming a defensive quarter with legendary Alberto Górriz, Agustín Gajate and Juan Antonio Larrañaga, López Rekarte started for a side that won the Copa del Rey in 1987.
 The following year, they emerged runners-up in both domestic competitions.

-López Rekarte joined FC Barcelona after losing the 1988 Spanish cup final to the La Liga giants, alongside teammates José Mari Bakero and Txiki Begiristain.
-Relatively used in his first two seasons, he featured rarely in Barças 1991 league conquest, all but one of his 13 appearances being as a used substitute.
-His greatest moment with the Catalans came in the final of the 1988–89 Cup Winners' Cup: brought in from the bench, he scored the decisive 2–0 to seal the win.
+López Rekarte joined Barcelona after losing the 1988 Spanish cup final to the La Liga giants, alongside teammates José Mari Bakero and Txiki Begiristain.
+Relatively utilised in his first two seasons, he featured rarely in Barças 1991 league conquest, all but one of his 13 appearances being as a used substitute; his greatest moment with the Catalans came in the final of the 1988–89 Cup Winners' Cup, where he was brought from the bench to close the 2–0 victory.

-Being a crucial member of a rising Deportivo de La Coruña side soon dubbed Super Depor – he never played less than 25 matches during his spell at the Estadio Riazor – López Rekarte retired in 1997 at the age of 35 after another stint in Segunda División, now with RCD Mallorca.
+Being a crucial member of a rising Deportivo de La Coruña side soon dubbed Super Depor – he never played less than 25 matches during his spell at the Estadio Riazor – López Rekarte retired in 1997 at the age of 35 after another stint in the Segunda División, now with Mallorca.